uvaai/dpl/exams/exam/exam.md

     Elantris has at least one of the following genres: ['Science fiction', 'Detective', 'Fantasy']

-    Pattern Recognition and Machine Learning has at none of the following genres: ['Science fiction', 'Detective', 'Fantasy']
+    Pattern Recognition and Machine Learning has none of the following genres: ['Science fiction', 'Detective', 'Fantasy']

     Available Books:
         Book "Call of Cthulhu" is available